KroxisTheDark/KroxisTheDark/README.md

 ### :man_technologist: About Me :

-I am a Front-end Developer from Russia (I don't support Russia-Ukraine War. #StopWar #Нетвойне!.
+I am a Front-end Developer from Russia (I don't support Russia-Ukraine War. #StopWar #Нетвойне!).

 - ⌨️: I’m working as a Front-end developer and contributing to frontend for building web applications.
 - 📚: I love reading books, particularly science-fiction and books about programming.